 - For grade 11 + 12 participants

-- Theory only; mix of multiple choice and open questions
+- Theory only; mix of multiple choice, multiple true-false and open questions

 - Duration: 2 hours

-- Carried out in 5 regional locations (mostly universities) around the country.
+- Carried out in 5 regional locations (mainly universities) around the country.

 Round 3 tests

 - Theory: mostly open questions